-Plan Meetings: Grantees will convene planning meetings that include criminal justice, mental health, and substance abuse partners to discuss the planning design elements.
+3. Convene Planning Meetings: Grantees will convene planning meetings that invite criminal justice, mental health, and substance abuse partners to discuss the planning design elements.
 A planning team should be created in order to increase stakeholder engagement and develop partnerships that will assist in implementation.
-This can include creating or using an existing advisory group.
-Leaders may include department of corrections directors, department of behavioral health directors, chief probation or parole officers, sheriffs, judges, prosecutors, defense attorneys, Medicaid or insurance commissioners, social service agency directors, and corrections health providers or other contracted entities providing medical services in the facility.
+This can involve creation of a new, or using an existing advisory group.
+Leaders may include department of corrections directors, department of behavioral health directors, chief probation or parole officers, sheriffs, judges, prosecutors, defense attorneys, Medicaid or insurance commissioners, social service agency directors, and corrections health providers, or other contracted entities providing medical services in the facility.

-- Outline Screening and Assessment Processes: The planning team will create an outline of the screening and assessment processes in the correctional facility.
-If the grantee has not selected any screening and assessment instruments for criminogenic risk, substance abuse, and mental illness, they can select validated tools as a part of the planning process.
-For grantees that have validated screening and assessment tools in place, they will develop a process flow chart to indicate how offenders will be identified to receive co-occurring substance abuse and mental illness services. - Create Case Management Protocols: Grantees will choose a lead case planner who will be responsible for the coordination.
-The lead case manager will work with the partners to outline a process for information sharing, case conferencing, and access to health and other benefits. - Build Information-Sharing Protocols: Grantees will develop information-sharing protocols that will provide guidelines on what information is to be shared with which partners.
-This information should assist with developing collaborative comprehensive case plans and describe the roles of different partner agencies (e.g. corrections, parole, probation, housing, mental health provider, and substance abuse treatment provider(s)). - Select and Incorporate Evidence-Based Practices (EBPs) To Address Criminogenic Risk, Mental Illness, and Substance Abuse: Grantees will select, plan for the implementation of, and put in place quality assurance processes for EBPs to address criminogenic risk and co-occurring mental illness and substance abuse.
-Grantees will: - a.
-Select cognitive behavioral health interventions to address criminogenic risk that will be provided in the corrections facility. - b.
+4. Outline Screening and Assessment Processes: The planning team will create an outline of the existing screening and assessment processes in the correctional facility.
+If the grantee has not selected any screening and assessment instruments for criminogenic risk, substance abuse, and mental illness, they can select validated tools.
+Grantees that have validated screening and assessment tools in place will develop a process flow chart to indicate how offenders will be identified to receive co-occurring substance abuse and mental illness services.

+5. Create Case Management Protocols: Grantees will choose a lead case planner who will be responsible for case management coordination.
+The lead case manager will work with partners to outline a process for information sharing, case conferencing, and providing access to health and other benefits.

+6. Build Information-Sharing Protocols: Grantees will develop information-sharing protocols that provide guidelines on what information is to be shared with partners.
+This information will assist with developing collaborative comprehensive case plans, and describe the roles of different partner agencies (e.g. corrections, parole, probation, housing, mental health provider, and substance abuse treatment provider(s)).

+7. Select and Incorporate Evidence-Based Practices (EBPs) To Address Criminogenic Risk, Mental Illness, and Substance Abuse:

+a.
+Select cognitive behavioral health interventions to address criminogenic risk, to be provided in the corrections facility.

+b.
 Provide pre- and post-release co-occurring mental illness and substance abuse treatment.

-Applicants are encouraged to provide evidenced-based pharmacological drug treatment services such as medication-assisted treatment to address alcohol and opioid abuse.
+8. Provide evidenced-based pharmacological drug treatment services such as medication-assisted treatment to address alcohol and opioid abuse.

-- Decide on Recovery Support Services Options: Grantees will work with the planning or advisory group to select and plan for a comprehensive range of recovery support services that can be provided through partnerships as the offender reenters the community.
-Grantees will review the options in the community and develop partnerships to provide a range of options (e.g. housing, employment, vocational services, etc.). - Begin Performance Measurement and Plan for Evaluation: Grantees will develop a plan for performance measurement and evaluation that clearly outlines who is responsible for data collection, input, and analysis, including: - a.
+9. Select Recovery Support Services Options: Grantees will work with the planning or advisory group to select and plan for a comprehensive range of recovery support services that can be provided through partnerships as offenders reenter the community.
+Grantees will review the options in the community and develop partnerships to provide a range of options (e.g. housing, employment, vocational services, etc.) to reentering individuals.

+10. Begin Performance Measurement and Plan for Evaluation: Grantees will develop a plan for performance measurement and evaluation that clearly outlines who is responsible for data collection, input, and analysis.
+They will:

+- a.
 Work with the evaluator or data lead on the team to outline the performance measures that will be collected in the implementation phase.
-Start with the measures already being used and think through additional measures to match with program objectives. - b.
-Coordinate with the evaluator or data lead to actively participate in the planning or advisory group.
-Work with the group to set standards for regular reports back to the program team on process and outcome measures during the implementation phase of the grant.
+They should start with the measures already being used and devise additional measures that fulfill program objectives. - b.
+Coordinate with the evaluator or data lead to actively participate in the planning or advisory group, and to set standards for regular reports back to the program team on process and outcome measures during the implementation of the grant.